Tokul Creek For Mountain Biking

 Note: the Tokul Creek riding area can be periodically closed if there is high fire danger.
 When in doubt, call ahead -- it is managed by Hancock Timber Resource Group and King County.

-Overall, Tokul Creek is the 50th most popular mountain bike trail of all 59 mountain biking rides in Washington.
+Overall, Tokul Creek is the 45th most popular mountain bike trail of all 59 mountain biking rides in Washington.
 Several of the better mountain bike trails are nearby Tokul Creek including Tiger Mountain, I-5 Colonnade Mountain Bike Skills Park, Duthie Hill MTB Skills Park, Grand Ridge Park and Snoqualmie Valley Trail.